 We'd like to see/know the dissolution plans of the current Ronin Board

 Agree a deadline for editing Letter to the Board - perhaps end of Monday 21st April, US Pacific Time?
 Develop it up to this deadline.
 Agree what should be done with it after that, for example, mark it “final” and notify the Board of it by email, Slack and/or any other appropriate channels.

+Who would be willing/able to volunteer as potential interim board members to help oversee such a transition?

 IG2.
 Understand what the scope of the problem is, and why the Board thinks that dissolving the institute is a necessary step..
 Host a listening session with the current board and any former Advisory Board members who are willing to attend.
 This will help us decide if we can reform the current institute or need to create a new one.